DevMountain/iOS-Public/Afternoon Projects/Unit 4 - Obj-C/Day 1/Journal-C-master/README.md

 ### Black Diamonds

 * Implement UITableViewCellEditingStyles to enable swipe to delete entries on the List View
-* Update Unit and UITests to verify delete methodality

 ## Part Three - Controller Implementation